Facebook Wants to Put a Camera in Your Living Room

 Smart speakers are popular these days but Facebook says they’re missing a key feature – the ability to video chat!

-The company’s new line of gadgets called Portal, look like picture frames but let you make video calls, too!
+The company’s new line of gadgets called Portal look like picture frames but let you make video calls, too!
+There’s even a model that sits on top of your TV so you can video chat from the couch.

 Follow KTLA Tech Reporter Rich DeMuro on Instagram, Facebook, Podcast, Newsletter & Twitter